What to watch for when the Seahawks play the Buffalo Bills in Week 9 — plus Bob Condotta’s prediction

 Seattle’s new-look defensive line vs. Buffalo’s surging offensive line

 A week after the Seahawks played their best defensive game of the year, they could have three new, significant pieces to their defensive line — rush end Carlos Dunlap, end Rasheem Green (coming off injured reserve) and tackle Snacks Harrison, if he is elevated off the practice squad.
-And last week, rookie Alton Robinson saw his most significant action of the season, playing well and showing he needs to be a consistent member of the rotation (though Benson Mayowa is still struggling with an ankle injury).
+And last week, rookie Alton Robinson saw his most significant action of the season, playing well and showing he needs to be a consistent member of the rotation (though Benson Mayowa is still struggling with an ankle injury and ruled out).
 Seattle figures to need all hands on deck going against a Buffalo front that was named the offensive line of the week by Pro Football Focus for a dominating performance against New England in which the Bills for 167 yards and two touchdowns on 28 carries from running backs Zack Moss and Devin Singletary.
 The best of the bunch may be fourth-year left tackle Dion Dawkins.

 Player to watch